matt-negrin/r-packages/README.md

-# rbox
+# r-packages
-List of custom functions to help my daily work at at Birchbox
+List of custom-created R packages to help my day-to-day work in R